-- A bachelor's degree from a regionally accredited institution of higher learning with a GPA of 2.75 or above in undergraduate work and a cumulative GPA of 3.0 or above for any graduate work. - (a) An undergraduate major in psychology or another behavioral science, or (b) a valid teaching credential with a minimum of one year of full-time classroom teaching experience, or (c) successful coursework or experience demonstrating basic knowledge of general psychology, human learning and development, and human behavior or (d) a pupil personnel services credential in school counseling. - A course or the equivalent to demonstrate competence in word processing, database management, computer presentation, and Internet skills.
+- A bachelor's degree from a regionally accredited institution of higher learning with a GPA of 2.75 or above in undergraduate work and a cumulative GPA of 3.0 or above for any graduate work. - 2. (a) An undergraduate major in psychology or

+- A course or the equivalent to demonstrate competence in word processing, database management, computer presentation, and Internet skills.
 This prerequisite must be satisfied before advancement to candidacy. - 4.
 A statement of purpose outlining reasons for seeking admission to the School Psychology Program, together with an autobiography. - Applicants without prior teaching or counseling experience are strongly encouraged to have at least one year of volunteer or paid experience working with children or adolescents.
 This experience should be described in the statement of purpose and autobiography. - 6.
 Three letters of reference addressing the candidate's potential as a school psychologist.
 One of these references must be from the candidate's immediate supervisor. - 7.
-An interview with the School Psychology

-Program Chairperson.

-- 8. An application for Certificate of Clearance or a valid California Teaching Credential. - 9.
+An interview with the School Psychology Program Chairperson. - 8.
+An application for Certificate of Clearance or a valid California Teaching Credential. - 9.
 A written assessment may be required.